UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 That is the message saying that your local `master` branch is now tracking with your remote origin `master` branch.

-Let's check to see what git thinks is happening now.
+Let's check to see what Git thinks is happening now.

 ```bash
 git status